Exaforce blog

 3. Real-time monitoring and threat detection coverage across all critical systems leveraging a combination of Exaforce AI-BOTs and our Managed Cloud Detection & Response service.

-Stay tuned for a follow up where we will share our learnings helping Lottie establish industry leading Security Engineering and Operations by augmenting their existing teams with task specific AI-BOTs.
+Stay tuned for a follow up where we will share our learnings helping Lottie establish industry leading Security Engineering and Operations by augmenting their existing teams with task specific AI bots.
+Only by working together to improve NPM’s infrastructure can we create a more secure JavaScript ecosystem.
+At Exaforce, we’re committed to taking the first step by helping open-source libraries adopt provenance attestation in their publishing process.

 Thank you!
 Your submission has been received!